FutureActivities/Craft3-REST-API/README.md

 ## Examples

+Get all categories:

     GET /rest/v1/categories

-Returns all categories
+Get all categories with the related field expanded - this will return data objects instead of IDs.

     GET /rest/v1/categories?expand=related

-Returns all categories with the related field expanded - this will return data objects instead of IDs.
+Get a specific category

     GET /rest/v1/categories/18

-Return a specific category

 ## Settings